Contact

 Medium to high

-Shopify is suitable for teams that want to get started without a large development budget.
-BigCommerce offers a solid foundation, but usually requires a basic understanding of the technology.
-The theme editor, in particular, demonstrates that Shopify significantly lowers the barriers to entry.
+Shopify is ideal for teams that want to get started without a large development budget.
+BigCommerce gives you a solid foundation as well, but typically requires more technical understanding.
+This becomes especially clear in the theme editor: Shopify significantly lowers the barrier to entry.

 BigCommerce vs Shopify

-If you want to not only launch your online store but also scale it long-term, the right features and their expandability are crucial.
-Both systems offer a solid foundation.
-But how deep you can actually get into it differs significantly.
+If you don’t just want to launch your online store but scale it long term, the right features and how easily they can be expanded, become essential.
+Both platforms offer a solid foundation, but the level of depth you can achieve varies significantly.

 function